 As a rule, Cleverbase registers natural persons remotely, using a dedicated mobile app.
 If remote registration turns out to be impossible, registration can take place in a personal meeting.
 Cleverbase requires the use of a passport or national identity card.
-Drivers licences or other identification documents (visa, residents permits etc.) are explicitly excluded.
-The current list of identity documents that are supported in Remote Initial Identity Validation by Cleverbase is as following:
+Driver's licenses or other identification documents (visa, residents permits etc.) are explicitly excluded.
+The list of countries that are currently supported in Remote Initial Identity Validation by Cleverbase is maintained on the Vidua website.
+The initial identity validation and certificate issuance will always be executed under the CPS version and product condition version that was valid when the process started.